abhishekdev8928/dms-approach/README.md

 ### Why This Architecture?

-We're using **Approach 3: Enterprise Grade with Access Control Table** because:
+We're using **Enterprise Grade with Access Control Table** because:

 - ✅ **Requirement Met:** Personal folder sharing with granular permissions
 - ✅ **Scalability:** Easy to add new permission levels